emfcamp/Website/templates/about/map.md

 **East side**: The numbered workshop tents (1–6) run along the eastern part of the site, from the centre to the northern end.
 Amongst them are camping areas "C1", "C2", "C3", "N2", and "N3".
 In the evenings, Workshop 6 becomes a karaoke venue.

 **Central section**: Stages B and D and the main bar, "The Robot Arms", are in the centre of the site.
-Around and amongst them, from south to north, are the Family zone, the Arts tent, the Planetarium, the Q&A area, the Green Room, and the Information tent.
-In the evenings, Stage B is a performance venue and Stage D is a live music venue.
+Around and amongst them, from south to north, are the Family zone, the Arts tent, the Planetarium, the Q&A area, the Green Room, and the Info & Volunteering tent.
+In the evenings, Stage B is a performance venue and Stage D is an outdoor music stage.

 **North end ("Noisier End")**: The NullSector is in the north-western corner of the site, along with a bar, the Overbrewed game, and some arts installations.
 Just south of it is camping area "N1".
 In the evenings, NullSector hosts the Night Market.
 Along the rest of the northern edge of the site are camping areas for live-in vehicles.